erjanmx/venom/README.md

 ![](readmestuff/venomdatacenter.png)

-_I named it `Venom` because my son loves the Venom villian from Spider-Man.
+_I named it `Venom` because my son loves the Venom villain from Spider-Man.
 Plus python is a snake and cool snakes have venom, so it felt like it was a good fit._

 ## Venom C2 Future